Use Cases.

 Water Utility Management

 Water utility management systems monitor and collect data on the infrastructure used to store and deliver water to improve the efficiency of water delivery to customers.
 Aging infrastructure means that the vast majority of the reticulation network that delivers water to customers have been invisible to the utility company.
 By placing IoT sensors on water utility infrastructure, the utility operator can collect data on the water flowing between the different points to detect leakages, shortages, quality levels, and consumption levels.
-Sensors can also assess the condition of infrastructure to enable preventative and predictive maintenance.
+Sensors can also assess the condition of infrastructure to enable preventative and Predictive Maintenance.

 Contact us